tracking-exposed/eu19/content/page/myDiet.md

 There are two ways to download your data.
 You can either download a csv by clicking on "Your Data" above any post in facebook or use our python interface, which you can install from our github repository.
 Another option is to directly get your data from the API: you can read the docs here.

 ### 4. Visualize and get insights
 After you have downloaded and/or transformed your data, you can visualize it using a spreadsheet software like Excel or LibreOffice Calc.
 You can also use Tableau, Rawgraphs.io or any other data visualization app.
+You can also start browsing your data in a visual way directly with our interface by clicking on "Your Data".

 ## Privacy